You are Here: Home > FAQ's

 TOP

-28. Can children with mental retardation have autistic features ?
+28. Can children with intellectual disability have autistic features ?

-Autistic features characterized by socially withdrawn behavior, ritualistic behaviors and delayed and deviant language can be seen in some children with mental retardation.
+Autistic features characterized by socially withdrawn behavior, ritualistic behaviors and delayed and deviant language can be seen in some children with intellectual disability.
 Change of behavior may range from extreme social withdrawal to mild form.
 In extreme cases, it is categorized as socially inappropriate syndrome.

 TOP